|

 texts and quotes

-In Both Opera and Jazz, Anthony Davis Rides the Line Between Composition and Improvisation by Stewart Smith (May 14, 2024)
+In both Opera and Jazz, Anthony Davis Rides the Line Between Composition and Improvisation by Stewart Smith (May 14, 2024)

 Any Means Necessary by Frank J. Oteri